(I may earn a small commission from the products mentioned in this post.)

 Thankfully my son bought me the wedge pillow and the icing Cryo Cuff, which were both essential items that I needed at home.
 I have used the wedge pillow and the Aircast Cryo Cuff every day since my surgery (day 22 today).

-I was also fortunate to have two walking poles at home when I was told to transition from the walker to either a walking pole or cane.
+I was also fortunate to have two hiking poles at home when I was told to transition from the walker to either a hiking pole or cane.
 Drinking fluids and taking your pain medication will be essential for your recovery and will make therapy sessions easier and more fruitful.

 Consider getting an elevated toilet to put over your existing toilet.
 This would have saved me a lot of pain and uncertainty when I went from my walker to the toilet seat.